Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - rewrote the node generation and edge generation to fit new idea - 15 minutes
 - created the logic for pacman moving through the maze ( code is iffy) - 40 minutes
 - created a clear way of visuallizing our nodes for debugging purposes - 15 minutes

+## 2025-05-28
+- created a almost working pacman movement (underestimates both left and up by exactly one)
+- added point disappearing boolean and point system for basic points;